Frequently Asked Questions (FAQs): General Use Permit

 What is the peak period?

-The “peak commute period” is defined as the one hour with the highest volume of traffic, as determined by the cordon counts.
+The “peak commute period” is defined as the one hour with the highest traffic volume, as determined by cordon counts.
 Peak commute times occur between 7:00 a.m. and 9:00 a.m. and between 4:00 p.m. and 6:00 p.m.
 Based on past counts, the one-hour peak traffic periods occur between 8:00 a.m. and 9:00 a.m. and between 5:00 p.m. and 6:00 p.m.

 Who measured our baseline count in 2001?